ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 Ansible modules are reusable, standalone scripts that can be used by the Ansible API, or by the :command:`ansible` or :command:`ansible-playbook` programs.
 They return information to ansible by printing a JSON string to stdout before exiting.
-They take arguments in in one of several ways which we'll go into as we work through this tutorial.
+They take arguments in one of several ways which we'll go into as we work through this tutorial.

 See :doc:`../modules` for a list of existing modules.

-Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option or in the `library section of the Ansible configration file <http://docs.ansible.com/ansible/intro_configuration.html#library>`_.
+Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option or in the `library section of the Ansible configuration file <http://docs.ansible.com/ansible/intro_configuration.html#library>`_.

 .. _module_dev_should_you: